Home » Military & Veteran Benefits » Military Childcare

 Care.com

-Care.com gives you the option to select when you need care: now, within a week, or within a month.
+Care.com lets you select when you need care: now, within a week, or within a month.
 This flexibility is helpful for those who work onsite a few days a week but telework the rest.
-Once you’ve given your timeline, you have the option to seek care at your home or in a daycare center, and then they display your options.
+Once you’ve given your timeline, you can seek care at your home or in a daycare center, and then they will display your options.
 Care.com is not directly affiliated with the military.

 About the author